jorgebucaran/classcat/README.md

 import cc from "classcat"
 ```

-If you prefer not to use a build system, you can load Classcat from a CDN and it will be globally available through the `window.classcat` object.
+If you prefer not to use a build system, you can load Classcat from a CDN and it will be globally available through the <samp>window.classcat</samp> object.

 ```html
 <script src="https://unpkg.com/classcat"></script>